 The Organization has contributed to this fund in prior years, which is considered an agency fund and is reported as Endowment Held by Community Foundation in the Statements of Financial Position.
+The Organization did not make any contributions to the fund during the year ended August 31, 2024.
 During the year ended August 31, 2023, the Organization contributed \$2,250 with an additional \$2,000 matched by the Foundation.
 The investment income, including gains and losses, are reported in the Statements of Activities net of investment expenses and administrative fees.
-The net investment income was \$1,133 and \$800 for the years ended August 31, 2023 and 2022, respectively.
+The net investment income was \$1,194 and \$1,133 for the years ended August 31, 2024 and 2023, respectively.